dbt-labs/corp/values.md

 ### We are more concerned with value creation than value capture.

+We will only succeed if we create value for our community.
+If we optimize for that first, commercial success will follow.

 ### Work done well is its own end.

 We do great work because it is an expression of who we are, a contribution of our unique talents and perspectives to a purpose larger than ourselves.
 Work done well creates ripples in the pond.